 Top Tips to Getting Hired at FDM Group

 FDM will want to see you are genuinely enthusiastic about a career specifically with them.
 Demonstrating a passion for FDM's unique proposition, including its company mission and values is integral to succeeding in the recruitment process.
 Ensure you are embodying these values throughout each stage of the application.

 FDM Group has several online resources with commonly asked questions for all stages of personal interviews, get familiar with these and practice your answers.
 Perhaps ask a friend or family member to help you prepare and shake away nerves by conducting mock phone, video, and face-to-face interviews with them.

 Prepare yourself by taking practice sample tests.
 Take the tests under timed conditions as you would for the real assessments - this will get you accustomed to the time pressure and questions faced in actual tests.
 Reviewing your answers after completing a test will identify areas for improvement.

 Be confident and show your personality

 Throughout the recruitment process, you will be reviewed amongst several other candidates.
-Whilst you don't want to be overbearing, it's important that you show the ability to hold yourself in group scenarios and demonstrate the level of confidence and motivation it takes to be a successful academy member.
+Whilst you don't want to be overbearing, you must show the ability to hold yourself in group scenarios and demonstrate the level of confidence and motivation it takes to be a successful academy member.

-Asking the interviewers your own questions is evidence you are engaged in the process and confident enough to actively participate on an ongoing basis.
-Aside from impressing the interviewer, this is an opportunity for you to find out more about the company, role, management or programme and be as clued up as possible starting your position.
+Asking the interviewers your questions is evidence you are engaged in the process and confident enough to actively participate on an ongoing basis.
+Aside from impressing the interviewer, this is an opportunity for you to find out more about the company, role, management, or programme and be as clued up as possible before starting your position.